keunwoochoi/DrummerNet/README.md

 ## Requirement detail

-These aer the versions I used for the dependency.
+These are the exact versions I used for the dependency.
 ```
 Python==3.7.3
 Cython==0.29.6